The Battery management system in newer cars is a little misunderstood………

 with a longer charge/discharge capability to a lead acid battery with

 30 or 40 percent less power storing capacity and the Battery

-Management system still thinks it is trying to keep an AGM battery
+Management system still thinks it is trying to keep a Larger Capacity AGM battery in top

 The BMS is programmed for a BIGGER battery!